 Kenya has a well-established agricultural sector that balances subsistence and commercial farming, supported by a diverse climate conducive to a wide range of crops.
 The country is a leading exporter of tea and coffee, which significantly contribute to its foreign exchange earnings.
 Additionally, Kenya’s floriculture industry is thriving, with a robust export market for flowers.
 Maize production, as a staple crop, plays a crucial role in ensuring food security, further highlighting Kenya’s agricultural potential.

-Agriculture is a cornerstone of Africa’s economy, contributing approximately 17% of the continent's GDP and employing over 60% of its population.
+Agriculture is a cornerstone of Africa’s economies, contributing approximately 17% of the continent's GDP and employing over 60% of its population.
 It plays a critical role in ensuring food security, reducing poverty, and driving economic development.
-The sector also supports agro-industries, creating value-added products and boosting exports, particularly in crops like coffee, cocoa, and tea
+The sector also supports agro-industries, creating value-added products and boosting exports, particularly in crops like coffee, cocoa, and tea.

 Technology is revolutionizing agriculture in Africa by improving productivity and efficiency.
 Innovations such as mobile apps for weather forecasting, digital payment platforms for farmers, and drone technology for crop monitoring are increasingly adopted.
 Agritech solutions are also enhancing access to markets, enabling precision farming, and optimizing resource use, ensuring long-term sustainability and profitability for farmers.